 Sodium polystyrene sulfonate is of variable effectiveness in this setting; however, on average, it removes 1 mEq of potassium for each 1 g ingested, at the cost of about 1 mEq of absorbed sodium.
 This sodium retention may be problematic for patients with CHF or impaired renal function.

 Compliance is an issue for long-term use because sodium polystyrene sulfonate is not very palatable.
-If the patient develops constipation, this agent is ineffective.
-Intestinal complications of oral or rectal use are well known.
+Moreover, if the patient develops constipation, this agent is ineffective.
+Intestinal complications, some serious, of oral or rectal use are well known.

 Sodium polystyrene sulfonate clearly has a role in the long-term treatment of patients for whom other kaliuretic approaches have failed, patients who are intolerant to these approaches, or patients who are noncompliant with dietary restrictions.
 It cannot be used in patients with ileostomy (absence of colon), ileus, or obstruction or in patients who have recently undergone intestinal surgery.